 The blog “Animal Tourism Finland” was created as part of the research project ”Animals and Responsible Tourism: Promoting Business Competitiveness through Animal Welfare” which was funded by the Finnish funding agency Business Finland under the European Regional Development Fund (ERDF).

 The blog is currently administered and edited by José-Carlos García-Rosell.
-For any information or comments, he can be contacted through our contact form.
+For any information or comments, he can be contacted HERE.

 Information about the project: